gajduk/mxWidget_JVectorMap/README.md

 Region Codes are map specific, I do not have a complete list of region code, please consult the JVectorMap for that.
 You can specify almost any settings for JVectorMap you want they way you would specify them in a js file.

+## How to use the de/select microflows??

+You need a special String attirubte in you DataSeries entity e.g. de_selectedRegion - which you can specify in the Behaviour tab.
+Then you just need to create two microflows with the context object as the only parameter.
+Check the test project in this repo for an example.

+Explanation (read at your own risk): Because of limitations by the client API, these microflows can only take as input parameter one (non-empty) object.
+Because some regions will not have an object associated with them, I don't have an object to send when that region is selected.
+Another approach would be to use Xpath contraint to select the parameters to the microflow but this does not work with non-persistant entites.

 ## OK I am interested.
 Can i use this in my project?

-Before you include this in your project please have in mind that although I provide copies of the jvectormap.js library and some of the maps I do not own these products.
-In fact jvectormap is a licensed product and you have to acquire a license before using it in your commercial project - http://jvectormap.com/licenses-and-pricing/
+Before you include this in your project please have in mind that although I provide copies of the jvectormap.js library and some of the maps **I do not own these jvectormap or any of the maps**.
+Jvectormap is a licensed product and you have to acquire a license before using it in your commercial project - http://jvectormap.com/licenses-and-pricing/

 At this stage this widget is still in beta and thus not available from the marketplace (use at your won risk).
-Also I have not yet decided what type of license I will use, but there will likely be licensing for commercial projects.
+When the custom widget is ready I will decide upon a licence.

 ## I understand the risks, I still want to use this in my project.